Sagar-Kap/SagarKapoor.EU/content/posts/headless-ubuntu-boot-pi4-from-usb.md

 Type `yes`.

 The connection will be closed and you will have to SSH into the Pi again.
 The default password is `ubuntu`.
 You will be required to change it immediately and the connection will be closed again.
-After this step you can safely SSH into your Pi and now it completely yours to fiddle with!
+After this step you can safely SSH into your Pi and now it is completely yours to fiddle with!

 PS: Here is my Raspberry Pi 4.
 I am using an armour case which keeps the CPU temperature around 32°C-36°C. You can even keep it on a laptop cooler to achieve some cooling.